 Instead, the bell was rung for morning assembly almost an hour later.
 What followed was a loud snap of metal and ripping of wood as the 150-pound brass bell splintered the porch ceiling and crashed through the floor.

 Because of the rain delay there had been no first bell to call the children, no second bell to bring them inside, and no children on the porch.
 Nobody was injured or killed.

 The original article says that, in its long and storied history, Olive Branch had never before postponed due to weather.
 The congregation was founded on the Wake Forest College campus in the 1830s and gained independence after Emancipation.
-In the 1940s, the wooden building was located on Juniper Avenue in the East End, where the modern brick church stands today.
+In the 1940s, the wooden building was located on Juniper Avenue in the town’s northeast neighborhood, where the modern brick church stands today.